cocos/cocos-docs/en/animation/animation-event.md

 - 1 - add incoming parameters, you can choose the parameter type as needed.
 - 2 - delete all the added incoming parameters below.
-- 3 - When the mouse moves over a parameter, this button will appear, click on it to delete the currently selected parameter.
+- 3 - when the mouse moves over a parameter, this button will appear, click on it to delete the currently selected parameter.

 ### Delete event frames